LearningNerd/100daysofcode/README.md

 **Finished:**
   - Remove Firebase forEach section now that the data is given as an array (thanks to restructuring things the other day)
   - For missed days, show a red box in the grid showing user's progress
+  - Cleanup: read from database only once (instead of twice!)

 **Next:**
   - When displaying user progress, insert `false` value into the database for any previous days that were missed